Suffolk · Waveney Valley

 1980s to 2000s — Renovation and Segregation

 Between the 1980s and early 2000s the farm saw a lot of changes.
 The Farm was renovated, divided, the land sold off so that the original 120 acres have been reduced to slightly less than 7 now representing the totality of the land owned by the Farm.
-The farm and it's associated buildings is now split into 3 parts.
-Elm Vale Cottages, Mistletoe Barn and the Farmhouse with its barns and outbuildings.
+The farm and its associated buildings is now split into 3 parts: Elm Vale Cottages, Mistletoe Barn and the Farmhouse with its barns and outbuildings.

 Present Day